 Classification and Regression Tree (CART) is one kind of decision tree.
 A Decision Tree is working as a recursive partitioning approach and CART divides each of the input nodes into two child nodes.
 At each level of a decision tree, the algorithm identifies a condition – which variable and level to be used for splitting the input node into two child nodes.

 - Take Input data

 - Best Variable

 - Split the input data into left and right nodes

 10. Apriori Machine Learning Algorithm

 The Apriori algorithm is a categorization algorithm.
-This algorithm is used for sorting large amounts of data.
+This machine learning technique is used for sorting large amounts of data.
 It can also be used to follow up on how relationships develop, and categories are built.
 This algorithm is an unsupervised learning method that generates association rules from a given data set.